 zombie Sinatra (offended): Yeah, but in 1948, I won a supporting Oscar for my stellar performance in the pic' "From here to eternity"!

 zombie Wittgenstein: NO!
 You performed nothing.
-Something mysterious programmed your gestures, locomotion, facial expressions, verbal patterns, etc. throughout the filming.
-We have no volitional efficacy (no agency) that could causally link our thoughts to our actions - as we have NO thoughts!
+Throughout the filming, something mysterious programmed your gestures, locomotion, facial expressions, verbal patterns, etc. We have no volitional efficacy that could causally link our thoughts to our actions - as we have no thoughts!

-zombie Sinatra (furious): What about that doll Ava Gardner, "the most perfect face in cinematic history"?
+zombie Sinatra (furious): But, but - what about that doll Ava Gardner, "the most perfect face in cinematic history"?
 I never consciously courted, seduced and married her?

 zombie Sinatra (singing "New York, New York"): Start spreadin' the news.
 I'm leavin' today.
 I want to be a part of it - New York, New York.
 If I can make it here, I'll make it anywhere.
 Its up to you - New York, New York!

-human (alone on stage): According to non-interactionary dualism - since my consciousness cannot be mediated by my body, it cannot reach out, causally modifying any event in the world.
-When I have a conscious desire to masturbate and since my conscious states cannot inform the enactment of any subsequent masturbating-behavior, how is it that I masturbate?
-Masturbation seems the result of the most esoteric magicks!
+human (alone on stage): According to non-interactionary dualism - since my body cannot mediate my consciousness, my conscious thoughts cannot reach out, causally modifying any event in the world.
+When I have a conscious desire to masturbate and since no conscious state can inform the enactment of any subsequent behavior - masturbatory or otherwise, how is it that I masturbate?
+Masturbation seems the stuff of the most esoteric magicks!

 human: But, how can non-interactionary dualism not appear self-evidently self-refuting to all thinking beings - if no magicks are involved?